 The video begins with an introductory credit sequence in which Japanese text is displayed as the camera gazes longingly at the lovely, voluptuous body of our star, Nene Fujimori.
 I really like this costume, which is so form-fitting it appears to have been sprayed onto her body by scientists at NASA.
 (Now that the space shuttle program has ended, they probably have nothing else going on.)
 It’s a very well-designed costume and has been quite obviously crafted to display the perfectly plump posterior of our superheroine.

 After the credits sequence, the actual movie begins.
 Two glowing spheres descend from the sky and, as they reach the ground, transform into our heroine and the main villain, an armor-wearing monster/robot.
 (According to the story summary at Akiba-Web, we learn that this character’s name is “Dice.”
-I like to think of him as the evil reincarnation of former comedian Andrew “Dice” Clay.
-You know, the guy who used to grunt onstage to the orgasmic delight of really stupid people?)
+I like to think of him as the evil reincarnation of former comedian Andrew “Dice” Clay.)
 Anyway, Dice and our heroine, whose name happens to be Beauty, start fighting almost immediately.
 This is the way I like it.
 No need to waste time establishing characters, themes, nor anything else.
 Just give us a gorgeous heroine and a horrid monster/robot named Dice and have them fight each other right from the start.

 An odd thing happens during this fight scene (granted, the entire movie is “odd”).
 Dice grabs the heroine’s arm and slams it down onto a wooden rail several times.
 The heroine, Beauty, has no reaction to this whatsoever and just seems mildly confused.
 Initially, this really confounded me, but then I remembered that I’m watching a spandex-clad woman fighting an alien robot monster, so nothing should confuse me about any of this.
 It’s really pretty bizarre if you take a step back and really watch these movies.
 But then I realized that perhaps this is supposed to be a demonstration of the heroine’s “invincibility”; hence, the movie’s title.
 It all makes sense now.